 The term thermistor comes from “thermal” and “resistor”.
 A thermistor is a type of resistor whose resistance is reliant on temperature; it’s a resistance thermometer.
-They’re made from metallic oxide which is moulded into a bead, disk or cylindrical shape and then enclosed with epoxy or glass.
+They’re made from metallic oxide which is moulded into a bead, disk, or cylindrical shape and then enclosed with epoxy or glass.

-Thermistors don’t work well with extreme temperatures, but they are perfectly suited for measuring temperature at a certain point; they’re precise when they’re used within a limited temperature range i.e. within 50 °C of the target temperature; this range is dependent on the base resistance.
+Thermistors don’t work well with extreme temperatures, but they are perfectly suited for measuring the temperature at a certain point; they’re precise when they’re used within a limited temperature range i.e. within 50 °C of the target temperature; this range is dependent on the base resistance.

-Thermistors are easy to use, relatively cheap and durable.
-They’re commonly used in digital thermometers, in vehicles to measure oil and coolant temperatures and in household appliances such as ovens and refrigerators and are preferred for applications that require heating or cooling protection circuits for safe operation.
+Thermistors are easy to use, relatively cheap, and durable.
+They’re commonly used in digital thermometers, in vehicles to measure oil and coolant temperatures, and in household appliances such as ovens and refrigerators and are preferred for applications that require heating or cooling protection circuits for safe operation.

-The thermistor is built in for more complex applications such as laser stabilisation detectors, optical blocks and charge coupled devices.
+The thermistor is built in for more complex applications such as laser stabilisation detectors, optical blocks, and charge-coupled devices.
 For example, a 10 kΩ thermistor is the standard one that’s built into laser packages.